schorfES/pacto/README.md

 _interaction candy_.
 On the other hand the network payload to ship a SPA framework is quiet huge when using for example only the _state management_ or _virtual DOM_ of that framework.
-This may results in a higher _time to interactive_ due to network traffic, parsing, parse, interpret and execution time.
+This may results in a higher _time to interactive_ due to network traffic, parse, interpret and execution time.

 Pacto tries to reduce those problems by shipping small features which are using latest browser features like [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)